mkornatz/crawler/README.md

 - Use `Accept-Encoding: gzip, deflate, br` to mimic browser (LinkedIn 999 error)
 - Handle UTF8 chars in URLs
-- Utilize the baseUrl tags in pages
-- Output content type in text output handler

 ## Similar projects